Carol II of Romania: British response to rival Free Committees

+Marriage in Brazil in 1947; exiled from Romania for the rest of his life

 Carol and Magda Lupescu were married in Rio de Janeiro, Brazil, on 3 June 1947, Magda calling herself Princess Elena von Hohenzollern.
 In 1947 after the Communist take-over of Romania, a Romanian National Committee was set up to oppose the Communist regime.
 Carol's efforts to join the Romanian National Committee were rebuffed as all the factions were opposed to him, and Romanian monarchists on the committee made it clear that they regarded King Michael, not his father as the legitimate king of Romania.
 Carol remained in exile for the rest of his life.
 He was never to see his son, King Michael, after his 1940 departure from Romania.
 Michael could see no point in meeting his father who had humiliated his mother so many times via his open affairs and did not attend his funeral.

-Remains returned to Romania
+1953 Death in Portugal

 Carol died in Estoril, on the Portuguese Riviera in 1953.
 His coffin was placed inside the Pantheon of the House of Braganza in Lisbon.

+Remains returned to Romania in the 2000s

 His remains were finally returned to the Curtea de Argeș monastery in Romania in 2003, the traditional burial ground of Romanian royalty, at the request and expense of the government of Romania (led by Adrian Năstase).
 They initially lay outside the cathedral, the burial place of Romanian kings and queens, as Elena was not of royal blood.
 Neither of his sons participated in either ceremony.
 King Michael I was represented by his daughter, Crown Princess Margareta, her husband, Prince Radu and two grandchildren Nicolae de Roumanie-Medforth-Mills and Karina de Roumanie Medforth-Mills.

 In January 2018, it was announced that the remains of King Carol II would be moved to the new Archdiocesan and Royal Cathedral, along with those of Princess Helen.
 In addition, the remains of Prince Mircea would also be moved to the new cathedral.
 His remains were at the time interred at the Bran Castle's Chapel.
 King Carol II of Romania was reburied at the New Episcopal and Royal Cathedral in Curtea de Argeș on 8 March 2019.

 Carol Lambrino was forbidden (since 1940) from entering Romanian territory, but a Romanian court declared him a legitimate son in 2003.
 Carol visited Bucharest in November 2005, shortly before his death.